-In the event of a moderate to severe collision, this vehicle is equipped with a fuel pump shut-off feature that stops the flow of fuel to the engine.
+In the event of a moderate to severe collision, this vehicle includes a fuel pump shut-off feature that stops the flow of fuel to the engine.
 Not every impact will cause a shut-off.

-Should your vehicle shut off after a collision due to this feature, you may restart your vehicle by doing the following:
+Should your vehicle shut off after a collision, you may restart your vehicle by doing the following:

-- 1. Turn the ignition off.
+- 1. Switch off the ignition.

-- 2. Turn the ignition on.
+- 2. Switch on the ignition.

 - 3. Repeat Steps 1 and 2 to re-enable fuel pump.